fattyageboy/berthcare/design-documentation/design-system/components/buttons.md

 ### "Start with the user experience, then work backwards"

-We watched nurses work.
+We watched caregivers work.
 Here's what we learned:

 **They wear gloves.** Buttons must be 56px minimum, not 44px.
 **They work one-handed.** Buttons must be thumb-reachable.